TCFD Climate Risk Analysis

 Climate-related risks and opportunities

 Progressive climate change presents companies with a variety of risks, but also opens up opportunities, for example for new business areas.
-The recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) provide a clear framework for systematically analyzing and assessing climate-related opportunities and risks based on the latest scientific findings.
+The recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) provide a clear framework for systematically analysing and assessing climate-related opportunities and risks based on the latest scientific findings.

 In order to make well-founded decisions, it is crucial to know the different types of climate risks and to classify them correctly.
 The TCFD distinguishes between two central risk categories that can affect companies in different ways, both operationally and strategically: